yasmewad/smithy-java/examples/quickstart/README.md

 smithy init -t quickstart --url git@github.com:smithy-lang/smithy-java.git
 ```

+Generate a Gradle wrapper for the template by running `gradle wrapper` from the root of
+the generated project.

 ### Running and testing server
 To run and test the server, run `./gradlew run` from the root of a project created from this
 template.
 That will start the server running on port 8888.